Lassie

 Lifespan: 8 - 15 years

-Did you know you need to brush your cat's teeth?
-Brushing your cat's teeth daily is the best thing you can do to prevent your cat from getting periodontitis, learn more about it in our app.
-The dental disease FORL is common among cats and often occurs in connection with periodontitis.
-Brushing the cat's teeth can be a challenge, but with treats and a lot of patience, the cat will eventually get used to it.
-Learn more about how to brush your cat's teeth in our app course.
+Did you know your cat needs their teeth brushed?
+Daily brushing is the best way to prevent dental disease, like periodontitis.
+Periodontal disease is common in cats and often linked to other issues.
+While brushing can be a challenge, treats and patience can help your cat get used to it.
+Learn more about how to brush your cat's teeth in our app.

 Level Up Your Pet Care Game: Get Our FREE App Now!